Wayne Johnston (writer): Early life and education

+Career

+Fiction

-In 1981, he moved to Ottawa, and began to pursue writing full-time, in part by graduate work.
-He graduated with an MA in English from the University of New Brunswick in 1984.
-His first novel, The Story of Bobby O'Malley—which was written while he was a graduate student—won him early critical notice, and the W.H.
-Smith/Books in Canada First Novel Award in 1985.
-The novel was adapted for the stage in 2006 by J. M. Sullivan.
+His first novel, The Story of Bobby O'Malley—which was written while he was a graduate student—won the SmithBooks/Books in Canada First Novel Award in 1985.

 His second novel, The Time of Their Lives, won the Air Canada/Canadian Authors Association Award for Most Promising Young Canadian Writer in 1988.
-His novel The Divine Ryans won the 1991 Thomas Head Raddall Award, and was subsequently adapted to the screen.
-Academy Award nominated actor Pete Postlethwaite starred in the 1999 movie version of The Divine Ryans - Johnston wrote the screenplay, won best screenplay in the Atlantic Film Festival and was nominated for an Actra Award.
+His novel won the 1991 Thomas Head Raddall Award and was subsequently adapted into a film of the same name.
+Johnston wrote the screenplay for the film, which won best screenplay in the Atlantic Film Festival and was nominated for an ACTRA Award.

-Johnston's breakthrough novel, 1998's The Colony of Unrequited Dreams - shortlisted for both the Giller Prize and the Governor General's Award for fiction - was acclaimed for its historical portrayal of legendary Newfoundland politician Joey Smallwood.
-It was featured on the first page of the New York Times Book Review when it was released in the United States, and was an international best seller.
-The Colony of Unrequited Dreams won or was nominated for sixteen national and international awards, including the Commonwealth Prize and the Dublin Impac Prize.
-It won the New York Public Libraries Prize for Best Novel and was chosen by the Los Angeles Times as one of the Ten Best Books of the year in 1999.
-It is being adapted for the screen in an American-Australian-Canadian production.

-The novel was chosen for the 2003 edition of CBC Radio's Canada Reads competition, where it was championed by notable politician Justin Trudeau, and won the People's Choice Award.
+Johnston's breakthrough novel, 1998's The Colony of Unrequited Dreams, was shortlisted for both the Giller Prize and the Governor General's Award for English-language fiction.
+It was acclaimed for its portrayal of historical Newfoundland politician Joey Smallwood.
+The Colony of Unrequited Dreams was adapted into a play by Robert Chafe.
+The novel was chosen for the 2003 edition of CBC Radio's Canada Reads competition, where it was championed by politician Justin Trudeau.

-Johnston's The Custodian of Paradise, published in 2006, told the story of Sheilagh Fielding, a fictional character originally introduced in The Colony of Unrequited Dreams.

-In 2002, Johnston published The Navigator of New York, a historical novel about the race by explorers to reach the North Pole; it was shortlisted for both the Giller Prize and the Governor General's Award for fiction.
-A World Elsewhere, published in 2011, was a number one Canadian best seller.
-Johnston was awarded the Writers' Trust Engel/Findley Award in recognition of his contribution to Canadian Literature in 2011.
+Johnston's The Custodian of Paradise, published in 2006, tells the story of Sheilagh Fielding, a fictional character originally introduced in The Colony of Unrequited Dreams.
+In 2002, Johnston published The Navigator of New York, a historical novel about the race by Robert Peary and Frederick Cook to reach the North Pole; it was shortlisted for both the Giller Prize and the Governor General's Award for English-language fiction.
+The Custodian of Paradise (2006), A World Elsewhere (2011), and The Son of a Certain Woman (2013) were longlisted for the Giller Prize.

-On April 9, 2014, Johnston was shortlisted for the Stephen Leacock Memorial Medal for Humour in Canadian Literature for his novel The Son of a Certain Woman.
+Johnston was awarded the Writers' Trust Engel/Findley Award in recognition of his contribution to Canadian literature in 2011.
+In April 2014, Johnston was shortlisted for the Stephen Leacock Memorial Medal for Humour for his novel The Son of a Certain Woman.

-In 2017, First Snow, Last Light was released, with the fictional character Sheilagh Fielding returning for the third time.
+In 2017, his novel First Snow, Last Light was released, with the fictional character Sheilagh Fielding returning for the third time.
+In 2021, he published The Mystery of Right and Wrong.
+The Novice of Holloway Hall was published in 2026, and was longlisted for the 2026 Giller Prize.